truenas/documentation/static/includes/NPIV.md

 * **Virtualization Platform** - If using a virtualization platform (like VMware vSphere, Microsoft Hyper-V, etc.), ensure it supports NPIV and is properly configured.

 ### Configuring NPIV on the Fibre Channel Switch
 1. Enable NPIV.
-Access the switch management interface (CLI or GUI).
+Access the switch management interface (CLI or GUI). <br>
    a.
-Locate the NPIV settings, which are often found under port or global settings.
+Locate the NPIV settings, which are often found under port or global settings. <br>
    b.
 Enable NPIV on the switch.
 This might be a global setting or per-port setting depending on the switch model.
 2. Configure zoning on the switch to include the WWNs of the virtual N_Ports.
    This is similar to how you would configure zoning for physical ports.
 Ensure that the zones include both the physical HBA port and the virtual WWNs.